water-pump-automation/tank-api/README.md

 # water-tank-api
-API for water tank's data management and water health monitoring (_not implemented_).
+API for water tank's data management.

 The API is divided into `Internal` and `External` endpoints.